-The SHEET function as promised, but it would be nice to have a function that lets you get information about a sheet, based on its number.
-Or, perhaps we could use a sheet number to build a reference, just as we can use the row number and column number.
+The SHEET function works as promised, but it would be nice to have a function that lets you get information about a sheet, based on its number.
+Or, perhaps we could use a sheet number to build a reference for our spreadsheets, just as we can use the row number and column number.

 That way, we could refer to the sheet that is -1 or +1 away from the active sheet.

-Download the zipped sample SHEET and SHEETS Functions file.
+Get the zipped sample SHEET and SHEETS Functions file.
 The workbook also uses the FORMULATEXT function, to show the formulas in the example cells.
-These functions only work in Excel 2013, so you'll see errors if you open the file in an earlier version.
+These functions only work in Excel 2013 or later, so you'll see errors if you open the file in an earlier version.